thacherT1D/webdevstuff/Design/Material_Design.desc.md

 ## What's Material Design?

-**Material Design** is a visual language, developed by Google, inspired by the study of paper and ink.
+**Material Design** is a visual language developed by Google that's inspired by the study of paper and ink.
 It uses typography, grids, space, scale, depth, color, and motion to form a user interface that gives hierarchy, meaning, and focus to content.

 To see it in action, watch this video on [Material Design by Google](https://www.youtube.com/watch?v=Q8TXgCzxEnw)